Fruit (slang): Strange Fruit

 "Strange Fruit" is most often a reference to the lynchings of black people in the American South, in reference to the jazz song of that name popularised by Billie Holiday.
 Fruit of the gibbet (used 18th through late 19th centuries) refers to a hanged man and derives from the Halifax Gibbet Law under which a prisoner was executed first and his guilt or innocence determined afterwards.

-"Strange Fruit" as a song and concept has been used in LGBT art including a 1944 lesbian novel, Kyle Schickner's 2004 video, performance artist and ethnographer E. Patrick Johnson's one-man show (which toured the US between 1999 and 2004), and drag queen Monét X Change's cover and music video.
+"Strange Fruit" as a song and concept has been used in LGBTQ art including a 1944 lesbian novel, Kyle Schickner's 2004 video, performance artist and ethnographer E. Patrick Johnson's one-man show (which toured the US between 1999 and 2004), and drag queen Monét X Change's cover and music video.
 The combination of the song's meaning and the derogatory history of the word for queer people has created a subgenre of adaptions speaking to the intersection of anti-Blackness and queer issues.

-"Fruta Extraña," Spanish for "Strange Fruit", is a Spanish and English gay-themed talk show on BronxNet, Bronx public access television.
-Eric Stephen Booth directed the show as well as one of the longest-running programs on Bronx public access television.
-"Strange Fruits," which the New York Times describes as "a 30-minute burst of gender-bending camp and low-budget intrigue" that is "flamboyantly irreverent, unabashedly gay and teeming with men in high heels and pantyhose."
-The bizarre sometimes free-form soap-opera was aired from 1997 to 2007 and has multi-racial cast of straight and LGBT actors.
-The show was "one of the few public displays of homosexuality in a blue-collar borough that is a bastion of Latin machismo" The show was also broadcast on Manhattan Neighborhood Network and Queens Public Television.
+"Fruta Extraña," Spanish for "Strange Fruit", was a Spanish and English gay-themed talk show on BronxNet, Bronx public access television.
+Eric Stephen Booth directed the show, one of the longest-running programs on BronxNet.
+"Strange Fruit" was described by The New York Times as "a 30-minute burst of gender-bending camp and low-budget intrigue" that is "flamboyantly irreverent, unabashedly gay and teeming with men in high heels and pantyhose."
+The bizarre, sometimes free-form soap-opera was aired from 1997 to 2007 and had a multi-racial cast of straight and LGBTQ actors.
+The show was "one of the few public displays of homosexuality in a blue-collar borough that is a bastion of Latin machismo" It was also broadcast on Manhattan Neighborhood Network and Queens Public Television.